 Training new retail employees to 100% and then making them work for managers who don’t run the shifts up to high standards is spinning your company’s wheels and lowering the brand perception in customers’ eyes.
 Continue reading Mystery Shops: Retailers – Now Is The Time »

-When I was the VP of Marketing for a franchise, we came up with a series of feature drinks which were designed to lift average check.
+When I was part of retail management for a franchise, I came up with a series of feature drinks which were designed to lift average check.
 I often was frustrated that the very programs that could most help struggling franchisees were often met with a cold shoulder.

 “My customers don’t like it,” “I really liked the other one,” etc. For the struggling, there was always an excuse and it was usually the Marketing department’s fault.

-Are you in a position where you are trying to get people to change for their own betterment?
-Here’s the secret to making it work… Continue reading Retail Management: Misery Loves Company – Remove the Lower 20% »
+Are you in a retail management position where you are trying to get people to change for their own betterment?
+Here’s the secret to making it work… Continue reading Retail Management: Fire Your Lower 20% Employees »

 Coffee was hot and the owners decided to franchise.
 I saw what many didn’t want to see during their discovery day.
 Even if the franchise sales team said how much work it would be, when they got to franchise training to learn the “system,” they acted like I had lobsters coming out of my ears – they were shocked.

 I saw the good, the bad and the ugly.
 From that experience, I think I can give you a good idea of what to ask yourself before you sign your franchise docs.
 You might want to consult this Inc. magazine chart of franchise failures and winners first.